-A California law, Assembly Bill 488 (Nicole Parra), sponsored by the Attorney General, provides the public with internet access to detailed information on registered sex offenders.
-This expanded access allows the public to use their personal computers to view information on sex offenders required to register with local law enforcement under California's Megan's Law.
+A new California law, Assembly Bill 488 (Nicole Parra), sponsored by the Attorney General, now provides the public with internet access to detailed information on registered sex offenders.
+This expanded access allows the public, for the first time, to use their personal computers to view information on sex offenders required to register with local law enforcement under California's Megan's Law.
 Previously, the information was available only by personally visiting police stations and sheriff offices or by calling a 900 toll number.
 The new law was given final passage by the Legislature on August 24, 2004, and signed by the governor on September 24, 2004.